Wednesday 1 April 2009

 the little girl and the robot

-: So, what else do you have in that invent
+Little girl: So, what else do you have in that inventory?
+Do you have a pet?

 Robot: What's a pet?

-Little girl: It's a small animal you keep locked up lying to yourself that it's in its best interest, feeding him crap and forgetting to clean up the crap it p
+Little girl: It's a small animal you keep locked up lying to yourself that it's in its best interest, feeding him crap and forgetting to clean up the crap it produces, meanwhile torturing it and interpreting its squeaks as happy songs.

 Robot: Well, there was this rat once...